liam2/liam2/doc/usersguide/source/processes.rst

 - value_for_period: value at specific period
 - duration: number of consecutive period the expression was True
 - tavg: average of an expression since the individual was created
+- tsum: sum of an expression since the individual was created

 If an item did not exist at that period, the returned value is -1 for a int-field, nan for a float or False for a boolean.
 You can overide this behaviour when you specify the *missing* parameter.

 *example* ::

-    lag(age, missing=0) # age of the population of last year, 0 if newborn
+    lag(age, missing=0) # the age each person had last year, 0 if newborn
     grpavg(lag(age))    # average age that the current population had last year lag(grpavg(age))    # average age of the population of last year